kienwei96/GA_Project-1/README.md

 ## Accomplishments

 - Learnt about canvas rendering 2D context
+- Replace prompt box with modal box
 - Apply OOP
 - The sentence are randomly generated every time by calling public API.
-- The highest score able to keep record(even though reload the page) by using local storage.
+- The Top 5 highest score able to keep record(even though reload the page) by using local storage.

 ## Game Instructions